tbxiao/chauff.github.io/_posts/2016-05-20-subdocument-timestamping.md

 <img src="../img/timestamps_per_document.png" width="600px">

 The plot shows what percentage of documents have had their content created at 1, 2,..., 10 different points in time.
-Only about a third of the *Quality* set documents were created in a single point in time, meaning that our simplifying assumption is violated for the majority of Web documents we care about (those high-quality ones).
-The plot also shows that more than 5 different creation times is rather rare, very few documents are updated more than a handful of times.
+Only about a third of the *Quality* set documents were created at a single point in time, meaning that our simplifying assumption is violated for the majority of Web documents we care about (those high-quality ones).
+The plot also shows that having more than 5 different creation timestamps is quite rare, i.e. very few documents are updated more than a handful of times.

 But is this really a problem? **How much time passes between content updates**?
 If the content of a Web document is just created across the timespan of a few days, it shouldn't make much of a difference to applications that rely on document timestamps.
 Here we only consider those documents with